 A Lonely Road

 Spike Jonze won an Oscar for his screenplay to the contemporary masterpiece.
 In Her whose, review of ours you can catch HERE Theodore Twombly (Joaquin Phoenix) is a writer of custom greeting cards living in Los Angeles in the near future.
 Theodore is recently divorced and living all by himself and is lonely until he meets Samantha.
-She’s smart and quite funny she’s also an operating system.
-When he uploads the OS into his PC the flirtation begins and this sets off a series of events that lead to Theodore falls for Samantha and giving her his every emotion.
-As you can assume the problem with giving someone or in this case something is that if the feelings are not reciprocated it can crush your loneliness.
+She’s smart and quite funny… she’s also an operating system.
+When he uploads the OS into his PC the flirtation begins and this sets off a series of events that lead to Theodore falling for Samantha and giving her his every emotion.
+As you can assume the problem with giving someone or in this case something is that if the feelings are not reciprocated it can crush you, exacerbating the loneliness.
 It asks a lot of its lead character and the audience in the way of existential questions.
 Now that we know what the movie is I think we need to discuss what makes it a romantic comedy.
 Here’s the thing I think at its core it’s an existential adventure in the vein of David O. Russell’s I <3 Huckabees.

 Understanding the RomCom